Were Dinosaurs Warm-Blooded?

 Why Did T. Rex Have Such Tiny Arms?

-As relentless a killing machine as T. Rex was, this dinosaur was still equipped with tiny, almost vestigial arms and hands.
-Why?
+As relentless a killing machine as Tyrannosaurus Rex was, this dinosaur was still equipped with tiny, almost vestigial arms.
+Why did T. Rex have such small arms and hands, and what did (or didn't) it do with these almost comical-looking appendages?

 Was Archaeopteryx a Bird or a Dinosaur?

 Archaeopteryx is often described as the first bird, but the truth is considerably more complex than that.
-The question is, was Archaeopteryx closer to being a bird than it was to being a dinosaur?
+The question is, was Archaeopteryx closer to being a bird than it was to being a dinosaur, and what does this tell us about the evolutionary link between dinosaurs and birds?

 Why Did Stegosaurus Have Plates on its Back?